PyPSA/technology-data/docs/design.md

 #### 📚 Pre-conditions
 - Python environment with `technologydata` installed
-- One or more Technology objects loaded as `DataPackage` or `TechnologyContainer` objects
+- One or more Technology objects loaded as `DataPackage` or `TechnologyCollection` objects
 - User is familiar with available transformation methods (e.g., `adjust_currency`, `adjust_scale`, `adjust_region`)

 #### 🚦 Trigger